-Services that are covered for you What you must pay when you get these services physician feel that it is medically necessary for you to use a different monitor or test strips call Member Services (phone numbers are printed on the back cover of this booklet).
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered for members with a diagnosis of diabetes.
-Insulin Pumps are covered under the Durable Medical Equipment (DME) benefit.
-For more information about coverage for DME, please go to the section, "Durable medical equipment (DME) and related supplies". found in this benefit chart.
-Insulin for insulin pumps is covered under the Part B Drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." monitors.
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Insulin Pumps are covered under the Durable Medical Equipment (DME) benefit.
+For more information about coverage for DME, please go to the section, "Durable medical equipment (DME) and related supplies". found in this benefit chart. - Insulin for insulin pumps is covered under the Part B Drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." - Prior Authorization is required for continuous glucose monitors.
 In-network providers are responsible to obtain prior authorization.
-Diagnostic colonoscopy Diagnostic colonoscopies are performed to assess or monitor known medical conditions.
-If you have a history of polyps or other colon condition, or have symptoms indicating potential conditions, then any colonoscopy performed will be diagnostic in nature.
-You pay a \$350 copay for each Medicare-covered diagnostic colonoscopy.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-You pay a \$0 copay for crutches, canes, or walkers.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV You pay 20% coinsurance for Medicare-covered durable medical equipment and supplies.
+You are responsible to obtain prior authorization for this service out-of-network.

+You pay a \$0 copay for covered diabetes self-monitoring equipment and supplies.

+You pay 20% coinsurance for Medicare-covered therapeutic shoes or inserts.